 If a student is in the referral process for special education, the school team should determine if the student has "passed" their most recent hearing screening (within 1 year) based on student records.
-If a "referred" (failed) hearing screening is on file, the MDT should request a Hearing Screening in the Special Education Data System (SEDS).
-All Hearing screenings will be assigned to the school's Audiologist in SEDS and conducted at the school site.
-The Audiologist will conduct a comprehensive hearing screening and upload into SEDS within 45 days of parental consent.
+If a "referred" (failed) hearing screening is on file, the MDT should request a Hearing Screening in PowerSchool Special Programs.
+All Hearing screenings will be assigned to the school's Audiologist in PowerSchool Special Programs and conducted at the school site.
+The Audiologist will conduct a comprehensive hearing screening and upload into PowerSchool Special Programs within 45 days of parental consent.
 All results will be reviewed at the MDT meeting.
 If a hearing screening is failed and appropriate measures to correct the problem have not been implemented, the eligibility process must still proceed.
 Refer to your discipline guidebook on the implementation of qualitative assessment procedures.